wanony/JoyBot/README.md

 # Features

 - Gfycat, Youtube and Image link storage and retreval
 - Group, Sub-group style SQL database
 - User powered content addition
 - Tagging on links for easier references
 - Custom Command creation for memes and reactions
 - Reddit updates from your favourite subreddits
 - Twitter updates from your favourite tweeters
+- Instagram updates from your favourite photographers
+- Twitch livestream pings from your favourite streamers
 - Contribution leaderboards and levels
 - Access user information and avatars
 - Mod controls
 - Auditing of links added to the bot
 - ...And more to come!

 # Join The Joy Discord